BMBOMICH/PSVL/README.md

 ## Origin Story

-PSVL was created in May 2026 by Elxan Hüseynov, a solo developer from Azerbaijan, who needed maximum legal protection for a dating app project.
-Unable to afford a legal team, the license was drafted in collaboration with Claude by Anthropic through an AI-assisted process that combined:
+PSVL was created in May 2026 by Elxan Hüseynov from Baku, Azerbaijan.
+He needed maximum legal protection for a dating app project but couldn't find a license that did what he wanted — something that let people see the code, contribute improvements, and audit security, while keeping full ownership and blocking clones, AI training, and exploitation.

+Nothing like that existed.
+So he built it.

+The license was drafted in collaboration with Claude by Anthropic through an AI-assisted process that combined:

 - Deep knowledge of existing source-available licenses (BSL, SSPL, Elastic License 2.0)